EXTRAORDINARY OPPORTUNITY! Price reduced to $4,500,000 (â†“$450,000)

 100 Prince Street, near the intersection of Prince and Mercer Streets, has been an active participant in the life of Soho for almost 140 years.
-The sun-flooded and expansive 2,082 square foot third floor loft is defined by its soaring 12 foot, 8 inch traditional tin ceilings, oversized north, south and east facing windows, hardwood floors and an exposed brick wall.
+The sun-flooded and expansive third floor loft is defined by its soaring 12 foot 8 inch traditional tin ceilings, oversized north, south and east facing windows, hardwood floors and an exposed brick wall.
 The authentic original detail found throughout the loft is representative of its true character and is reminiscent of the architectural history of SoHo.
 A distinctive trio of north facing windows affords pleasing prospects of the historic district and the luxury of light throughout the day.
 The current floorplan of this quintessential loft includes a grandly scaled open plan Living/Dining Room and Chef's Kitchen, a Study, 2 oversized Master Bedrooms, 2 large Bathrooms, a Laundry and superb storage.
-Upstairs, two loft spaces add an additional 425 square feet to an extremely versatile floorplan.
+Upstairs, two loft spaces add an additional +/- 425 square feet to an extremely versatile floorplan.
 Alternative layouts which provide for conversion to 3 Master Bedrooms and 3 full Bathrooms are available.
-Tenant-shareholders at 96-100 Prince Street have access to a spacious Roof Garden and benefit from a strong income stream from the commercial spaces, resulting in one of the lowest maintenance fees in all Soho.
+Tenant-shareholders at 96-100 Prince Street have access to a common roof top with beautiful views and benefit from a strong income stream from the commercial spaces, resulting in one of the lowest maintenance fees in all Soho.
 The cooperative permits financing of up to 80 percent financing and is pet friendly.

 96-100 Prince Street is a five story, eight unit residential cooperative located at the very heart of the Soho-Cast Iron Historic District.
 Today SoHo is known for its unique cast-iron architecture, cobblestone streets, desirable loft living, fine boutiques and restaurants.
 SoHo's historic cast iron buildings have been home to famous painters, sculptors, composers, directors and cutting-edge art galleries.
 A testament to SoHo's fascinating past and iconic present, the familiar white building just beside Fanelli's Café (opened in 1847) and opposite the Mercer Hotel, is not just located in Soho, it is Soho.